September stress and 5 quick wins to keep you sane

 1) Re-read my business plan

-For someone who runs workshops about writing a business plan, I always make people laugh when I say that my business plan is my favourite procrastination tool!!!!
-It is not meant to be an excuse to avoid ‘proper’ work, but I love just reading through all of the ideas I have listed within it; reminding myself of my mission, vision and values; and doing a little Googling to update my competitor analysis spreadsheet.
+For someone obsessed with making businesses betters, it’s probably not surprising when I say that my business plan is my favourite procrastination tool!!!!
+It is not meant to be an excuse to avoid ‘proper’ work, but I love just reading through it, updating it, and reminding myself of my mission, vision and values.
+I quite like to do a bit of research and to update my competitor analysis spreadsheet too.
 It is like working without actually working!

-Samantha Hunter, who I run the workshops with, always says that ‘knowledge is power’, so when I am reading the latest blog on content creation or researching some business stats I think ‘I’m not wasting time, putting off that task, I’m adding to my knowledge which will give me an extra string to my bow in my next client discussion or, perhaps, negotiation.’
+As the saying goes: ‘knowledge is power’, so when I am reading the latest blog on content creation or researching some business stats I think ‘I’m not wasting time, putting off that task, I’m adding to my knowledge which will give me an extra string to my bow in my next client discussion.

 2) Check my goals